 Restaurant Web Designs: 40 Yummy Cafe & Restaurant Websites and Trends

 What actually do we want from a restaurant website?
 Once we enter a website belonging to some café or restaurant, the first thing we start looking for is the menu.
-Fortunately, most of restaurants managed to improve their online menus by replacing PDF-only downloads with web alternatives that are more user-friendly.
+Fortunately, most of the restaurants managed to improve their online menus by replacing PDF-only downloads with web alternatives that are more user-friendly.
 The next thing we would be glad to see/read is specials and happy hours info including social promotions (e.g. Twitter specials, Facebook promos, etc.).
 It’s a great advantage of any restaurant if they have online reservation system.
 It’s really fast and convenient to book a table from home or work, or while you are on the go with your mobile phone.
 Hours of operation, contact info, address (preferably with the link to Google Maps) is the other necessary information online visitors are expecting to find on the website.

 If created and used effectively, websites can be a huge boon to restaurant businesses.
 Though the restaurant industry is notorious for having bad websites, we will prove that it’s not exactly true.
 A lot of restaurants managed to create really memorable websites dedicated to offer all valuable information in the most attractive and welcoming way.